 July 30, 1769 – Explorers led by Gaspar de Portolá are the first Europeans to set foot in today's San Gabriel Valley.
 To cross a boggy creek, they construct a makeshift bridge ("puente"), thus bestowing the first Spanish place-name on their new discovery.

-September 8, 1771 – European settlement of what will become Los Angeles County commences with the founding of Mission San Gabriel Arcángel in the province of Las Californias in New Spain.
+September 8, 1771 – Hispanic settlement of what will become Los Angeles County commences with the founding of Mission San Gabriel Arcángel in the province of Las Californias in New Spain.
 First built on the bank of the Rio Hondo near today's Whittier Narrows, the mission moves to its present location after a flood in 1776.

-November 25, 1826 – Jedediah Smith is the first U.S. citizen to venture into the valley of the San Gabriel.
+November 25, 1826 – Jedediah Smith is the first U.S. citizen to venture by land into the valley of the San Gabriel.
 His party camps at Mud Springs, located in today's San Dimas, just south of the intersection of Bonita and Walnut Avenues.

 February 2, 1848 – The war ends with the signing of the Treaty of Guadalupe Hidalgo, which cedes Alta California to the United States.
 Under its terms, Rowland and Workman retain ownership of Rancho La Puente, and Rowland regains his U.S. citizenship.

 September 9, 1850 – California becomes the 31st State in the Union.